-The octagon building is called the Maine State Building, and it was built in Chicago for the 1893 World’s Columbian Exposition.
+The octagon building is called the Maine State Building, built in Chicago for the 1893 World’s Columbian Exposition.
 Maine’s Legislature had decided to showcase the state’s “material resources and industrial development” at the ambitious world’s fair.

-Everything about the building came from Maine: The granite came from 10 different Maine quarries, the slate roof came from the Monson Slate Company of Monson, Maine.
+Everything about the building came from Maine.
+The granite came from 10 different Maine quarries, the slate roof from the Monson Slate Company of Monson, Maine.
 The wood came from Maine forests.
 Maine craftsmen built the entire thing, inside and out.
-Even the architect came from Maine: Chicago architect Charles Sumner Frost was a Lewiston native and MIT graduate.
+Even the architect came from Maine: Chicago architect Charles Sumner Frost, a Lewiston native, graduated from MIT.

-The building was filled with displays about the state of Maine (including Poland Spring water, which won the Medal of Excellence) for fairgoers to enjoy.
-There were plenty – an estimated one in four Americans visited the World’s Columbian Exposition.
+Displays about the state of Maine (including Poland Spring water, which won the Medal of Excellence) filled the building.
+So did fairgoers.
+An estimated one in four Americans visited the World’s Columbian Exposition.
 The spectacularly successful fair influenced the arts, architecture, urban planning, sanitation and the country’s self-image as an industrial behemoth.
 Maine, no doubt, felt good about itself as well.

 After the fair ended, a tragic fire swept through the fairgrounds, destroying nearly all of its 200 buildings.
+Those that remained found homes.
 The Palace of Fine Arts became the Chicago Museum of Science and Industry.
 The Norway Building was moved to chewing-gum magnate William Wrigley’s estate in Wisconsin, then became a museum.
 The Dutch Building moved to Brookline, Mass.
 And the Maine Building moved to Poland, where its three floors held an art gallery, a library and four bedrooms.

 The Ricker family, owners of the Poland Spring resort, bought the building for $30,000.
 Hiram Ricker brought a crew of 19 Mainers, led by the resort’s head carpenter and civil engineer, Forrest Walker, to dismantle the structure.
 In Chicago Ricker watched as they carefully took apart the building and loaded it onto 16 freight cars.